-Professor in Practice, Lancaster University
+Professor in Energy and Climate Governance, Lancaster University

 Professor Willis's work focuses on environment, climate and energy policy and politics.
 In particular, her research explores the relationship between the citizen and state in climate governance.
 She runs the Climate Citizens project, which examines the role of public enagagement in energy and climate governance, and holds a UKRI Future Leaders Fellowship.

 In 2019-2020, Willis was an Expert Lead to Climate Assembly UK, the first national Citizens' Assembly on Climate Change, established by six parliamentary select committees in the House of Commons.
 From 2014-18, in a collaboration with Green Alliance, she investigated how politicians understand and respond to climate change.